MELS3D/CHRONOS/README.md

 # CHRONOS
 MELS 3D LABS KINEMATICS
-THE IDEA FOR CHRONOS IS A 4 AXIS 3D PRINTER KINEMATICS.
-CHRONOS WAS CONCIEVED ON 2021.
-DESIGNED IN 10/27/2022 AND PUBLISHED ON GITHUB ON 7/16/2023
+THE IDEA FOR MELS 3D LABS CHRONOS, A 4 AXIS 3D PRINTER KINEMATICS, WAS CONCIEVED ON EARLY 2021.
+DESIGNED IN 10/27/2022 AND DIAGRAMS PUBLISHED ON GITHUB ON 7/16/2023
-CHRONOS USES INTERNAL RING GEAR FOR THE ARC AXIS MOVEMENTS OF X AND Y.
+CHRONOS USES INTERNAL RING GEAR FOR THE ARC AXIS MOVEMENTS OF X AND Y WITH A THETA AXIS FOR A TOOL HEAD.
 PUBLISHING THE KINEMATICS AS A PROOF OF PRIOR ART SEARCH AND TO PRESERVE THE CREDIT OF THE KINEMATICS.